American Vandal

 American Vandal is an American mockumentary television series created by Dan Perrault and Tony Yacenda that premiered on September 15, 2017, on Netflix.
 The series is a parody of true crime documentaries such as Making a Murderer and Serial.
-On October 26, 2018, it was announced that Netflix had canceled the series after two seasons; however, it was also reported that producers intend to shop the program to other venues.
+On October 26, 2018, Netflix canceled the series after two seasons.

 It received mostly positive critical reviews, was nominated for a Primetime Emmy Award, and won a Peabody Award.

 Premise

 The first season follows the aftermath of a costly high school prank that left 27 faculty cars vandalized with phallic images.
 Senior class clown Dylan Maxwell is accused of the crime by the school.
 He is expelled, but an investigation into the incident is launched by sophomore Peter Maldonado, with help from his friend Sam Ecklund, to uncover whether Dylan was the one truly behind the crime.

 The second season follows Peter and Sam as they investigate a new crime at a Catholic private high school after their cafeteria's lemonade is contaminated with maltitol by someone calling themselves "The Turd Burglar."